YUSUKE-HIGUCHI/rhino-mycobot/README.md

     conda create -n research python=3.8 COMPAS
     ```
     You could provide a Rhino version number (6.0, 7.0).
 The default is 6.0.
+    To make COMPAS FAB available inside Rhino and type the following:
     ```
     python -m compas_rhino.install -v 7.0
     ```